-War and Peace
+7. War and Peace

 War and Peace is made up of the perspectives of five Russian families on the invasion of the French into Russia.
 It provides detailed insight into the effects of the Napoleonic era on Tsarist society with Tolstoy's extensive historical research incorporated throughout.

-Tolstoy regarded Ana Karenina as a novel and hesitated to provide the same label for War and Peace.
+Tolstoy regarded Anna Karenina as a novel and hesitated to provide the same label for War and Peace.
 However, his style in this particular work brought a new consciousness to the novel.
 He was a master at weaving the story over and within events with a kind of visual detail that was new to novel-writing at the time.
 Although he was not the only one to use this kind of style, this work is a great example of it and proves that Tolstoy was a master.

-The Hitchhiker's Guide to the Galaxy
+8. The Hitchhiker's Guide to the Galaxy

-Another book just short of 1000 pages is The Hitchhiker's Guide to the Galaxy by Douglas Adams.
-According to , it is a mere 832 pages that has been adapted into computer games, additional books, movies, and television series since its initial publication in 1978.
+Another book just short of 1,000 pages is The Hitchhiker's Guide to the Galaxy by Douglas Adams.
+According to Amazon, it is a mere 832 pages that has been adapted into computer games, additional books, movies, and television series since its initial publication in 1978.
 Furthermore, it is a book of many nicknames, including "H2G2," "HG2G," "HHGTTG," "The Hitchhiker's Guide," "Hitchhiker's," and simply "The Guide."
 If that wasn't enough confusion, it has been rewritten and adapted so many times it's pretty difficult to find a clear summary.

 The Hitchhiker's Guide to the Galaxy follows the adventures of Arthur Dent, Ford Perfect, Zaphod Beeblebrox, Trillian, and Marvin the Paranoid Android.
-It is a comic science fiction series that is based on a radio series from the same name and written in the form of an encyclopedia as a fictional guide book for hitchhikers.
+It is a comic science fiction series that is based on a radio series of the same name and written in the form of an encyclopedia as a fictional guidebook for hitchhikers.
 Technically, each book is not over 1000 pages or even close to it, but, put together into one volume, they make up that 832 Amazon has them listed at, which is why it was able to sneak its way onto this list.

-Gone With the Wind
+9. Gone With the Wind

-Amazon lists Margaret Mitchell's novel, Gone With the Wind, at just under 1000 pages with 960 pages.
+Amazon lists Margaret Mitchell's novel, Gone With the Wind, at just under 1,000 pages with 960 pages.
 It was written while Mitchell recovered from a car accident ten years before its publication as a way for the author to pass the time while she healed.
 First published in 1936, there are lasting debates on whether this novel is a historical romance or just a historical novel.